With all the conflicting information on what to eat, here are five simple rules for healthy eating that most experts can agree on.

 Bonus Food Rule - Chill and Chew

-Not only does what you eat matter, by how you eat matters too.
+Not only does what you eat matter but how you eat matters too.

 Digesting food is no easy task.
 There are a multiple of complex processes that take place to turn your food into energy.
 So if you eat with a fork in one hand, electronic device in the other, while standing and pacing, you’re giving your digestion an even harder workout.